Postgraduate Taught Tuition Fees

 |Pay tuition fees in full at enrolment||

-Tuition fees can be paid by cheque, credit/debit card or bank transfer.
+Tuition fees can be paid online via a student's Qsis Account, by cheque, credit/debit card or bank transfer.

-Minimum of 25% Payment at enrolment with 3 further payments (November, December , January).
+Minimum of 25% Payment at enrolment with 3 further bi-monthly payments at the end of November, January and March.

-Thesis only charge cannot be paid by Direct Debit
+Thesis only and Exam only charges cannot be paid by Direct Debit.

 |Sponsor||Evidence of sponsorship or scholarship from a government or other